Non-canonical Conformal Attractors for Single Field Inflation: Single field non-canonical conformal attractors

 It is obvious from the above equation that finally, our framework essentially becomes an intrinsically single field model in Einstein frame.
 One can readily check that if one puts this field back in the Lagrangian in Einstein frame Eq.(\ref{eq_ein}), one readily gets back a non-canonical single field model.
 So, we are essentially dealing with non-canonical conformal attractors, which is the primary target of this paper.

 Consequently, the final Lagrangian takes the form

 It is interesting to check that for $N=2$ and for $K^{(2)}=1$ in Eq.(\ref{eq_a2}), model becomes canonical and reduces to the result obtained in \cite{kallosh2013universality} whereas for any other choice this gives rise to non-canonical conformal attractors.
-Thus, one can get back canonical conformal attartors for particular choice of the parameters from this generic framework.
+Thus, one can get back canonical conformal attractors for particular choice of the parameters from this generic framework.
 This framework thus generalizes the conformal attractors as well.
-Also for $N=2$ and for $K^{(2)}=1$ in Eq.(\ref{eq_a2}), functional form of the potential become $F(\tanh \frac{\psi}{\sqrt{6}})$ and for the choice of the potentials $\tanh^{2n}(\frac{\psi}{\sqrt{6}})$ these are known as T-models and it has been shown in the Fig.(\ref{figa}), where the shape of these models symmetric in nature.
-But in our case we have to consider $N\geq2$ in Eq.(\ref{eq_a2}) as a result in the Fig. (\ref{figc}) one can see that symmetric shape of the T-models have been altered due to the effect of non-canonical fields in terms of the original conformal variables, for the particular functional choice of the potential of the form
+Also for $N=2$ and for $K^{(2)}=1$ in Eq.(\ref{eq_a2}), functional form of the potential becomes $F(\tanh \frac{\psi}{\sqrt{6}})$, and the simplest functional choice of the potential is $\tanh^{2n}(\frac{\psi}{\sqrt{6}})$ and these are well- known T-models \cite{kallosh2013universality} and it has been shown in the Fig.(\ref{fig:sub1}), where the shape of these models symmetric in nature.
+But in our case we have to consider $N\geq2$ in Eq.(\ref{eq_a2}), and for the functional choice of the potential in Eq.(\ref{eq_a2}) we choose the form of the potential as follows: